PavelKastornyy/ansi4j/README.md

 * Configuration that contains all settings for parser factory and other elements.
 * ParserFactory is thread-safe instance of factory, that can be used for creating N parsers for parsing N texts.
 So, usually there is only one factory.
-* FunctionFinder finds function in text and resolves found function.
+* FunctionFinder finds function in a text and resolves found function.
 * Parsers.
-There are three types of parsers:
+There are two types of parsers:
-    * Parser (created via factory) is a non thread-safe front-end for TextParser and FunctionParser.
-One parser is created for every text.
-Parser is very light, so it is possible to create it for every text line.
+    * Parser (created via factory) is a non thread-safe front-end for FragmentParser.
+There are two types of Parser:
+        * StringParser for parsing String.
+StringParser is very light, so it is possible to create it for every text line.
+        * StreamParser for parsing InputStream.
+One instance of StreamParser is created for one instance of InputStream.
+    * FragmentParser is a thread-safe back-end for parsing fragment of text.
+There are two types of FragmentParser:
-    * TextParser is a thread-safe back-end parser for parsing text that doesn't contain any control functions in it.
+        * TextParser is a parser for parsing a text that doesn't contain any control functions in it.
           This parser allows to modify this text within system.
 Default implementation doesn't modify text and just wraps it in TextFragment.
-    * FunctionParser is a thread-safe back-end parser for parsing functions in text.
+        * FunctionParser is a parser for parsing functions in a text.
 For every type of function separate function parser exists.
 As a result FunctionParser returns FunctionFragment.
 * Fragment is a parsed piece of text.
 There are two types of fragments:
     * TextFragment that contains information about text pieces without functions.
     * FunctionFragment that contains information about functions in text.

 ### Usage <a name="ansi4j-core-usage"></a>

+Step 0 - Creating ParserFactory

     //first of all we need configuration
     Configuration config = new DefaultConfiguration.Builder()